isomerpages/moe-bedoksouthsec/_admissions/Direct School Admission (DSA)/Direct School Admission (DSA).md

 All applicants will be informed of the outcome of their application by 12 September 2022 via email or post.
 Successful applicants’ primary schools will follow-up on other actions of the DSA exercise.
 Results of posting will be released on the day of the release of the PSLE results.

-**Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.**
+<i><b>Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</i></b>

 The application timeline for 2022 is summarised as follows: